Dual Citizenship

 For a citizen with multiple parent societies, which parent society is responsible for assisting such a citizen with the Utopian Payment Model?

-A citizen of multiple societies can avail assistance from the Utopian Payment Model only from the society that the person is a primary citizen of.
-Moreover, such a citizen can avail such assistance only within that primary society.
-If the person is in some other parent society, then the person is treated as a visitor to that society and hence ineligible for assistance from the Utopian Payment Model of that parent society.
+- If a citizen of multiple parent societies is in a parent society other than the primary parent society, then the person is treated as a visitor to that society and hence ineligible for assistance from the Utopian Payment Model of that parent society.

-If the total typical wealth of the individual is greater than or equal to one unit of gold ETF, then the actual help that such a citizen would get from the Utopian Payment Model is scaled down by the citizen's claim fraction within the primary society.
+The actual help that such citizens receive from the Utopian Payment Model is proportional to their claim fraction within their primary parent society.
 Note that the claim fraction was discussed in the "Receiving Wealth Related" section.

-Thus, if a citizen holds 100% of his wealth in the primary parent society, then the citizen's claim fraction in that society is 1 and hence he would get 100% of assistance that the Utopian Payment Model would have given.
+Thus, if a citizen holds 100% of their wealth in the primary parent society, then the citizen's claim fraction in that society is 1, and hence they would get 100% of the assistance that the Utopian Payment Model would have provided.

-Thus, if a citizen holds 10% of his wealth in the primary parent society, then the citizen's claim fraction in that society is 0.1 and hence he would get 10% of assistance that the Utopian Payment Model would have given.
+Thus, if a citizen holds 10% of their wealth in the primary parent society, then the citizen's claim fraction in that society is 0.1, and hence they would get 10% of the assistance that the Utopian Payment Model would have provided.

 Social Credit and Collective Credit Related